 Then write your ‘thank you’.
 When it reaches your host – as soon as it can – that small show of gratitude will make all his efforts worthwhile.

 When you leave, you’ll be offered a brace, which you should always accept.
-And whatever you do, don’t throw your birds in a pile, for the meat bruises easily.
+Whatever you do, do not throw your birds in a pile, as the meat will bruise easily.
 Your host will probably want to sell them to a game dealer, so set them down neatly and carefully by your peg.

 Once your birds are all in, you can pick up your cartridges, and help your neighbours pick theirs.